-My last travel hurrah in Southeast Asia was a week in Laos with my friend Kyle.
-He’s pretty cool so I’d recommend clicking here and learning more about him.
+My last travel hurrah in Southeast Asia was a week in Laos with a friend.
 Over the course of the week, we explored the capital city Vientiane, party town Vang Vieng, and UNESCO World Heritage city Luang Prabang.
 We ate well, drank well, talked a whole heck of a lot, and walked for miles around each of these towns.

 Everything I’d read about Vientiane prior to visiting described it as laid-back, calm, and mellow.
 That is more than an accurate description.
 Here are some of my favorite photos from around Vientiane, one of many cities in Laos located along the Mekong River: